FlickerSoul/universe.observer/pages/posts/2025/publish-xcframework/index.md

 where I share my experience of working on the unknown pits in swift, which I hope will help other people along the way to be less frustrated.

-Alright, back to the subject.
-I'm helping my company develop an closed-source SDK/library in Swift that will be shared only to a selected number of clients.
-This SDK will only be used on iOS and its source code is also internally in my company's iOS app.
-I need to figure out a way to automate building close source swift package into binaries (`.xcframework` in this case), and distribute them as a private repository.
-Since our company uses GitHub, I will need to use GitHub actions.
+Back to the subject.

+I was helping my company develop an closed-source, iOS-only SDK/library in Swift that will be shared only to a selected number of clients.
+I needed to figure out a way to automate building the closed-source swift package into binaries (`.xcframework` in this case), and distribute them as a private Swift package repository.
+Since our company uses GitHub, I used GitHub actions to automate this process, and host the binary in GitHub Releases.

-Suppose you're creating a library in Swift for other people to use.
-It's easy with Swift package: publish your package in a source control repository, specify the URL to the repository with a desired version range, and you're good to go, as described in [this official doc](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) from apple.
+Distributing open-source Swift package is easy: publish your package in a source control repository, as described in [this official doc](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) from apple.

-This works perfectly for a open source library.
-But what about close source libraries?
-We can first compile the libraries into binaries, and [distribute binaries as swift package with some setup](https://developer.apple.com/documentation/xcode/distributing-binary-frameworks-as-swift-packages).
+For closed-source libraries, we can first compile the libraries into binaries, and [distribute binaries as swift package with some setup](https://developer.apple.com/documentation/xcode/distributing-binary-frameworks-as-swift-packages).
 This means we will need to manage three entities, the repository of source of the private library, the binary of the private library, and another repository that publishes the binary.

 Let's work on a concrete example.
-You can find the source code and actions in these repositories:
+You can find the source code and GitHub actions of the automation in these repositories:

 - [`MyPrivateLib`](https://github.com/FlickerSoul/MyPrivateLib)
 - [`MyPrivateLibRelease`](https://github.com/FlickerSoul/MyPrivateLibRelease)